Rauma Municipality: Name

-The municipality is named after the Rauma River, which flows through the Romsdalen valley.
+The municipality is named after the Rauma River (Raumr), which flows through the Romsdalen valley into the Romsdal Fjord.
+It is uncertain if the fjord is named after the river or the river is named after the fjord.
+The name Rauma likely comes from the word raum which has an unknown meaning, or it could come from the word raumr which means "roaring waterfall".

 Coat of arms

 The coat of arms was granted on 4 November 1983.
-The arms are blue and silver/gray representing the sky and mountains.
-The three mountains on the arms represent the three mountains of Vengetindane, Trolltindane and Romsdalshornet, all located in the municipality.
+The official blazon is "Azure, three piles issuant from base argent" (I blått tre opprette sølv spisser).
+This means the arms have a blue field (background) and the charge is three piles pointing upwards from the base of the shield.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design was chosen to represent the sky and three local mountains (Vengetindane, Trolltindane and Romsdalshornet).
+The arms were designed by Jarle Skuseth.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Rauma.
+The Church of Norway has six parishes (sokn) within Rauma Municipality.
 It is part of the Indre Romsdal prosti (deanery) in the Diocese of Møre.

 Geography

 The municipality surrounds the eastern part of Romsdal Fjord, Isfjorden, and Rødvenfjorden, and it is south of the Langfjorden.
-It also surrounds the Romsdalen valley and the Rauma River from the mouth to the Oppland county border.
+It also surrounds the Romsdalen valley and the Rauma River from the mouth to the Innlandet county border.

 The Kyrkjetaket and Gjuratinden mountains lie in the northeastern part of the municipality.
-The mountains Romsdalshornet, Store Trolltind, Trollryggen, Store Venjetinden, and the Troll Wall are all in the central part of the municipality in the Romsdalsalpene mountain range.
-The mountains Karitinden and Puttegga are located in the southwestern part of the municipality.
+The mountains Dønttinden, Mannen, Romsdalshornet, Store Trolltinden, Trollryggen, Store Venjetinden, and the Troll Wall are all in the central part of the municipality in the Romsdalsalpene mountain range.
+The mountains Karitinden, Høgstolen, and Puttegga are located in the southwestern part of the municipality.
 Part of Reinheimen National Park lies within the municipality.
+The highest point in the municipality is the 1998.73 m tall mountain Puttegga.